 Adam Leitschuh, Chairman

-I was born in Colorado but spent majority of youth growing up camping and fishing in the Sierra Nevada’s of Northern California.
-Started hunting shortly after high school and moved to Idaho to go to college at Boise State University.
-Hunted in California on summer and winter breaks until gained residency in Idaho to afford tags on a college student’s budget.
-Spent free time around school, work and rugby schedule scouting, camping, hunting or fishing on public lands.
-After graduating with a construction management degree work took me to North Dakota for the first time where I worked on several projects across the state over several years.
-Work then took me to Montana where I lived for a couple more years and met my wife.
-My wife’s career with the Air Force then brought me back to North Dakota.
+Adam was born in Colorado but spent majority of his youth growing up camping and fishing in the Sierra Nevadas of Northern California.
+Shortly after high school, Adam started hunting and moved to Idaho to go to college at Boise State University.
+During summer and winter breaks, Adam hunted in California until he gained residency in Idaho to afford tags on a college student’s budget.
+Adam spent his free time around school, work and rugby schedule scouting, camping, hunting or fishing on public lands.
+After graduating with a construction management degree, Adam moved to North Dakota for the first time where he worked on several projects across the state over several years.
+Work then took him to Montana where he lived for a couple more years and met his wife.
+His wife’s career with the Air Force then brought him back to North Dakota.

-In the past ten years I have had the opportunity to hunt multiple western states full of public land including Wyoming and New Mexico and Eastern states such as Oho which is at the opposite end of the public land spectrum.
-Growing up surrounded by public lands and waters and traveling and moving around the country I have experienced firsthand how easy it is to take public lands and waters for granted when it’s there.
-Without people acting that may not always be the case.
-No matter where that public land or water is how small or large it deserves our attention and protection.
+In the past ten years Adam has had the opportunity to hunt multiple Western states full of public lands including Wyoming and New Mexico and Eastern states such as Ohio, which is at the opposite end of the public lands spectrum.
+Growing up surrounded by public lands and waters and traveling and moving around the country, Adam has experienced firsthand how easy it is to take public lands and waters for granted when it’s there.
+Without people acting, that may not always be the case.
+No matter where a certain area of public lands or waters is and no matter how small or large, it deserves our attention and protection.

-He attended Northland College, located on the south shore of Lake Superior, because of his passion for the natural resources field and the amount of public access for hunting and fishing.
-Russ majored in Restoration Ecology and Biology, and continued hunting and fishing in his free time.
-While attending college, he started Northland College Sportsmen’s Club which continues today.
+Russ attended Northland College, located on the south shore of Lake Superior, because of his passion for the natural resources field and the amount of public access for hunting and fishing.
+Russ majored in restoration ecology and biology and continued hunting and fishing in his free time.
+While attending college, he started Northland College Sportsmen’s Club, which still continues today.

-Today Russ lives in Bismarck, North Dakota working for the Department of Transportation as an Environmental Scientist.
+Currently, Russ lives in Bismarck, working for the Department of Transportation as an environmental scientist.
 He is fortunate to spend much of his time hunting and fishing on public lands throughout North Dakota, Wyoming and Montana.

 Darrin Underhill, Secretary